How to Write a Customer-Focused Email

 Good writing prioritizes the customer over the company.
 If you spend too much time describing the features of your product or service, instead of focusing on your customers’ needs, your writing will appear overly promotional.
 Aim for 60% or more of your language to be customer-focused.

 Adding more "you" references into your copy will let your customers know you’re thinking about them.
-They’ll be more likely to see your company as an asset to them, rather than as a nuisance trying to sell them something they don’t need.
+They’ll be more likely to see your company as an asset to them, rather than as a nuisance trying to sell them something they don’t need or care about.
+Your customer cares about how your work will benefit them—so help them make that connection with your copy.
+Your email should focus on how your company serves your customer's needs, rather than bragging about all the great work your company has done.

 Here’s another tip for keeping your writing customer-focused: